makrut lime leaf scented blueberry and lemon curd tart

-If you saw my Instagram Stories episode last week, you might have seen this tart.
-While it is well documented that I can eat lemon curd at any time of the year, I particularly it on a hot day for its cooling qualities, the idea behind this particular tart arose from a need to get rid of a few things in my refrigerator.
-Sure a couple of lemons but there was also a bunch of makrut lime leaves as well as a bag of frozen blueberries and a bit of leftover almond flour.
+You might have seen this tart if you saw my Instagram Stories episode last week.
+While it is well documented that I can eat lemon curd at any time of the year, I particularly it on a hot day for its cooling qualities; the idea behind this particular tart arose from a need to get rid of a few things in my refrigerator.
+Sure, a couple of lemons, but there was also a bunch of makrut lime leaves, a bag of frozen blueberries, and a bit of leftover almond flour.
 This turned out to be a rather tasty way to do this.
-The tart is part flour, part nut which ends up creating a good balance of taste and texture.
-Of course if you have fresh blueberries, they work great here too.
+The tart is part flour, part nut, which creates a good balance of taste and texture.
+Of course, if you have fresh blueberries, they work great here too.

 A tip when working with markut lime leaves, wash them under cold water and then wipe them with clean paper towels to get rid of any dirt they might have collected.